ceshine/favorita_sales_forecasting/README.md

 * It is recommended to manually mount the data and cache folder
 * port 6006 is for running tensorboard inside the container

+### Where to put the data
+Download and extract the [data files from Kaggle](https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data) into `data` folder.

 We're going to assume you're using the BASH prompt inside the container in the rest of this README.